Radiate My Thyroid? What?! No Freakin’ Way!

 Two years after my initial diagnosis with an “incurable disease,” I no longer had a goiter and my thyroid tested normal.
 It took time, patience, and a whole lotta self-love and self-care, to rebalance my body’s condition.

 Sickness doesn’t happen overnight.
 My thyroid disease took twenty-eight years to develop.
 If you’re thinking about incorporating a natural healing plan, keep in mind that health and wellness doesn’t happen overnight either.
-Improved health doesn’t come after one magical cup of soup or plate filled with green vegetables.
+Improved health doesn’t come after one magical cup of soup.
 It can take years of eating well, exercising, and other natural healing practices to correct imbalances.

 I am healthy today, but still consider myself in the process of healing.
 First my physical body, then my emotional body, and then my spiritual body – all of the layers that make me human.